kemiisto/wirth-algorithms/README.md

 ### Arrays numbering

 C as well as Oberon uses [zero-based numbering](http://en.wikipedia.org/wiki/Zero-based_numbering) for arrays, Fortran on the other hand has arrays with user-defined indices and by default subscripts starts with one.
-Without starting rather useless zero- vs. one-based numbering holy war, for languages which allow the freedom of choice we adopt the default numbering, since usually it the most commonly used choice in the corresponding community.
+Without starting rather useless zero- vs. one-based numbering holy war, for languages which allow the freedom of choice we adopt the *zero-based numbering* for uniformity.

 ### Dijkstra's Loop